-- your thorough review of the materials - your ability to analyze the materials and make inferences - your ability to synthesize the course content
+- your ability to analyze the materials and make inferences - your ability to synthesize the course content

 A rubric will be provided for the assignment in Canvas.

 Discussion boards

 Discussion boards will have topics relevant to that module's readings, lectures or additional resources.
 Each topic will be one continuous thread.
 Students will need to provide a substantive response to the questions posed.
 Your post should reference concepts brought up in lectures, readings, visual materials, and other required course content.
 External links for specific information (e.g., substantive responses, academic tone) and rubrics will be loaded in Canvas for each assignment.